matthewyang204/WaterOS/README.md

 # Water Cleanup Bot
-This code is the firmware for my Water Cleanup Bot.
+This code is the firmware for the Water Cleanup Bot.
 It controls the bot's movement.

 Latest version: 1.0